daniellionel01/glaze/glaze_basecoat/README.md

 Use `glaze_basecoat.register()` to include everything via CDN.

-*Basecoat's CDN includes the component classes (like `btn`, `card`, `input`, etc).
-Some patterns in Basecoat's docs (like Skeleton) are intentionally just Tailwind utilities.
-If you want those utility-only patterns, you must also include Tailwind.*

 ### Tailwind Play CDN

 If you use Tailwind's Play CDN (`@tailwindcss/browser`), you also need Basecoat's Tailwind v4